TheOtherRolesAU/TheOtherRoles/README.md

 ![Install](https://i.imgur.com/pvBAyZN.png)

 # Custom Servers
-We highly recommend you to play on custom servers rather than on the official ones.
+We recommend you to play on custom servers rather than on the official ones.
 A guide on how to set up a server will be added soon.
 In order to make your client able to connect to a custom server we recommend using [Unify](https://github.com/moltenmods/unify).
 Just add the *.dll* file into your Among Us/BepInEx/plugins folder and you're good to go.

 # Credits & Resources